Portugal's rich gastronomic history and culture are, arguably, the most influential cuisine in the world today.

 African land colonization and the enslavement of the local population led to the creation of this meal.

-Slaves who were taken to Lisbon were living from bread to water and invented a kind of stew.
+Enslaved people who were taken to Lisbon, living off of bread and water, invented a stew.

 Today's standard Feijoada dish includes spicy sausages, smoked pork, mixed beans, and cabbage and is served with white rice.